 Introduction to Pearsall, Texas

 Pearsall, Texas, in Frio county, is 51 miles SW of San Antonio, Texas.
-The city is home to some 7,157 residents.

 In earlier days, Pearsall was home to the Pachal, a band of Coahuittecans who were hunter-gatherers.
 A few archeological remains of their lifestyle can be seen even today.
 Pearsall was established in 1880 on the International Great - Northern Railroad.
 The first train arrived on July 4, 1881.
 The place was named in honor of a vice-president of the International Great Northern Railroad, Thomas W. Pearsall.
 It became an important retail center for a vast area of livestock production and agriculture.

 Pearsall and Nearby Attractions

 - San Pedro Park